MasqueCrow/Information-Retrieval-System-AJP-/README.md

 ## Summary
-This is a simple information retrieval system that ranks the documents based on the relevant words that are provided from the user in the search query. tf-idf, short for term-frequency-inverse document frequency, is the formula used to calculate the imporance of a word is to a document in the collection
+This is a simple information retrieval system that ranks the documents based on the relevant words that are provided from the user in the search query.
+Tf-idf, short for term-frequency-inverse document frequency, is the formula used for our project  to calculate the imporance of each word to its document in the collection.

 ## Features
-Below are the functionalities that were implemented in the appilication.
+Below is a list of functionalities that were implemented in the appilication.

 1.Loading in all the text document information from all the files.
 A set of files from Open American National Corpus is used for testing in this assignment.